kyoung/trek/PMO.md

   - [x] Healing from medics
   - [x] Heal crews in sickbay
   - [ ] Repair teams should be able to fix bridge damage
+    - [ ] The bridge has to be a system
+    - [ ] Damage to consoles gets dolled out from here
-  - [ ] Engineering teams should limit/prevent overdrive damage
+  - [x] Engineering teams should limit/prevent overdrive damage
   - [ ] Science teams should ...
+    - [ ] Figure out what science teams should be able to actually do
+      - Should be required for the mission profile: this is in keeping with cannon
   - [ ] Game over if crew is dead

 ## Hotfix